b-t-k/b-t-k.github.io/a-guide/part-1.md

 We will talk more about this later, but you will need to use this application in order to install the tools.

 #### Brew
 To install and maintain the tools on a Mac you use the [Homebrew package manager](https://brew.sh/).
 Homebrew is similar to an “app store” — it is basically non-gui software that does the heavy lifting of installing and updating for you.
-There are instructions on the [tools Github](https://github.com/standardebooks/tools) (More on Github in the next section) to get up and running.
+There are instructions on the [tools Github](https://github.com/standardebooks/tools) (more on Github in the next section) to get up and running.
 In a nutshell you will copy the command from   the website into terminal and hit enter.
 At this point this is the command (but it may change so be safe and copy it from the website):

 `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)”`